utahmobl/opencap-processing-grf/README.md

 ## Examples
-- Run `batchDownload_ForGRFTrack.py` for example of how download data and predict GRFs/COPs
+- Run `batchDownload_ForGRFTrack.py` for example of how to download data and predict GRFs/COPs
 - Run `example_walking_opensimAD_GRF.py` for examples of how to generate hybrid simulations